Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Air Suspension Control

-If your vehicle is equipped with air suspension, there is an available module to monitor and even control it from the LINX as well.
-This is a great feature for modified rigs as their built-in sensors may not be calibrated for the extra weight and ride height that you may have.
+If your vehicle is equipped with air suspension, a module is available to monitor and even control it from the LINX as well.
+This is a great feature for modified rigs, as their built-in sensors may not be calibrated for the extra weight and ride height that you may have.

 Battery Monitoring

-The battery module can monitor up to 3 batteries simultaneously for each of their real-time voltage outputs as well as a historical graph.
-You can set low voltage alerts to ensure that you’re never left without power in either your main battery or the trailer’s battery.
-This is a common concern when you run accessories solely off of battery power while camping.
+The battery module can monitor up to three batteries simultaneously, displaying their real-time voltage outputs as well as a historical graph.
+You can set low-voltage alerts to ensure that you’re never left without power in either your main battery or the trailer’s battery.
+This is a common concern when you run accessories solely on battery power while camping.

 Pricing:

 The ARB LINX may start at $575, but the total price can quickly add up with the optional accessories.
-For serious users, however, this comprehensive system is the perfect solution when you have tons of equipment that needs to be monitored.
+For serious users, however, this comprehensive system is the perfect solution when you have numerous pieces of equipment that need to be monitored.
 The ability to actually control equipment beyond simply powering it on and off is definitely a game-changer.

 5. Garmin PowerSwitch